-Vice President for Advancement, Molloy College
+Vice President for Mission and Advancement, Molloy College

 Edward Thompson is responsible for all fundraising, marketing and government relations activities.
 Since he came to Molloy in 1998, Ed has spearheaded a fundraising and marketing transformation at the College.